KennethNguyen/instagram-post-clone/README.md

           profilePicture: string, // string path to static resource
           message: string,
           liked: boolean,
-          replies: [int], // id(s) of comment(s) that replied to this comment
+          replies: [{}], // an array of comment element objects; identical properties to this current comment object
           repliedTo: int || null, // id of comment that this comment replied to or null if not used to reply to any },
     },
   ]
 ```

-## Progress Update
+## Running locally

-- Currently working on the final feature, which is to be able to like a replied comment.
+- Clone this repository
+- Run `npm install` to install all necessary dependencies
+- Run `npm run start` and go to localhost:3001 in local browser to see app

 ## Notes / Takeaways